Granny Square Sampler Project- Week 3

-Remember, if at any time you need to see all the assignments linked on one page, just click on the sampler afghan image on the left sidebar, <—— over there.
+Remember, if at any time you need to see all the assignments linked on one page.

 Our new square for this week is a teensy bit different, just different enough to get you new crocheters into a new step without getting completely frustrated.
 My personal preference is for granny squares that are less “open”, and this week’s is one definitely a more “closed” one.
 (If you like more open ones, there will be some of those coming up too, not too worry.)